jessemorley/drive-index/README.md

 ## Overview

-A macOS menu bar app that automatically indexes external drives when connected, storing file metadata in a shared SQLite database.
-A Raycast extension provides sub-100ms full-text search across all indexed files, even when drives are offline.
+A macOS app with a Spotlight-like floating search window that automatically indexes external drives when connected, storing file metadata in a shared SQLite database, providing sub-100ms full-text search across all indexed files, even when drives are offline.

-**Architecture:** Swift menu bar app → SQLite FTS5 database → TypeScript Raycast extension
+**Architecture:** Swift floating panel app → SQLite FTS5 database

 ## License